Tracymbone/Angular_app/README.md

 ## Author Name
 Tracy Mbone

+## Project Description
+This project is about an app where one can post quotes and read the upvotes and downvotes at aparticular time.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.